buildpacks/rfcs/text/0000-api-version-compat.md

 ## Spec
 The spec will use future `0.x` API releases to include any desired changes with one exception: the spec may not change in a way that precludes buildpacks implementing different 0.x APIs from running together.

+This RFC does not make changes to the API compatibility rules post 1.0.
+1.x APIs version are stil assumed to be purely additive.

 ## Lifecycle
 The lifecycle will use the [lifecycle descriptor](https://github.com/buildpacks/rfcs/blob/pack-publish-buildpack/text/0011-lifecycle-descriptor.md)